wumwumwum/log_parser/README.md

 # log_parser
 Parse and create a summary file of Windows Event Log/ syslog file (Python)

-Simple Project #2
+Sample Project #2
-To force myself into familiarity with scripting, I wanted to try some simple scripts that have practical use.
-The goal was to create a sciprt that would parse and summarize sys log files.
+The goal was to create a script that would parse and summarize sys log files.
 This would provide a count of event levels/ groups.

 Steps:

 1.)
 I ensured that Python 3 was installed (it was) and verified the version (python 3.13)

 2.)
 I opened a cmd (admin) and installed dependencies using: